-We expect to receive net proceeds of approximately \$\frac{1}{2}\text{million from the sale of shares of common stock in this offering, based on an assumed initial public offering price of \$\frac{1}{2}\text{ per share (the midpoint of the price range on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
+We expect to receive net proceeds of approximately \$ million from the sale of shares of common stock in this offering, based on an assumed initial public offering price of \$ per share (the midpoint of the price range on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and offering expenses payable by us.
 We intend to use the net proceeds from this offering, together with the proceeds from the exercise of all outstanding warrants, as follows:

-- approximately \$ million to fully repay indebtedness under our Revolving Credit Facility; - approximately \$ million to fully repay indebtedness under our Term Loan; and - the remainder for other general corporate purposes, including working capital and the purchase of additional equipment and complementary business segments.
+- approximately \$ million to repay indebtedness under our Revolving Credit Facility; - approximately \$ million to repay indebtedness under our Term Loan; and - the remainder for other general corporate purposes, including working capital and the purchase of additional equipment and complementary business segments.

-As of June 30, 2017, we had \$79.1 million of borrowings outstanding and \$5.4 million outstanding letters of credit under the Revolving Credit Facility and the ability to incur an additional \$20.0 million of borrowings.
-As of December 31, 2016, the weighted average interest rate on amounts borrowed under the Revolving Credit Facility was approximately 5.52%.
+As of December 31, 2016, we had approximately \$90 million of borrowings outstanding and \$5.4 million outstanding letters of credit under the Revolving Credit Facility and the ability to incur an additional \$14.6 million of borrowings.
+As of March 31, 2017, we had \$79 million of borrowings outstanding and \$5.4 million outstanding letters of credit under the Revolving Credit Facility and the ability to incur an additional \$14.6 million of borrowings.
+As of December 31, 2016, the weighted average interest rate on amounts borrowed under the Revolving Credit Facility was approximately 5.5%.
 We have incurred this indebtedness from time to time under the Revolving Credit Facility to finance certain acquisitions, to fund capital expenditures and for working capital purposes.
 The Revolving Credit Facility matures on September 9, 2018.

-As of June 30, 2017, we had \$42.1 million of borrowings outstanding under our Term Loan, including \$2.1 million of capitalized interest.
+As of December 31, 2016, we had approximately \$35.1 million of borrowings outstanding under our Term Loan (including \$0.1 million of capitalized interest) and the ability to incur an additional \$5 million of borrowings from Archer under the applicable agreements.
+The remaining \$5 million was subsequently funded in January 2017.
+As of March 31, 2017, we had \$41.3 million of borrowings outstanding under our Term Loan, including \$1.3 million of capitalized interest.
 Interest on the unpaid principal is at a rate of 10.0% per annum, accrues on a daily basis and is paid in arrears at the end of each fiscal quarter.
 At the end of each quarter all accrued and unpaid interest is paid in kind by capitalizing and adding to the outstanding principal balance.
+As of December 31, 2016, \$0.1 million was capitalized and added to the outstanding principal balance.
 We incurred this indebtedness under the Term Loan to repay \$22 million of existing indebtedness, fund balance sheet growth and for general corporate purposes.
 The Term Loan matures on December 19, 2020.